rrelande/LGE-Serial-protocol/README.md

 4		|  85
 5		|  86

 ### payload 7F90 (setpoint)
-For some reason either the type is on 2 bytes with value 1 byte or the value is 2 bytes with value one byte I have assumed that type is 2 bytes so far.
+For some reason either the type is on 2 bytes with value 1 byte or the value is 2 bytes with value one byte.
+I have assumed that type is 2 bytes so far.

 The value of temperature in C is hex_value / 2